-PROFESSIONAL: Milwaukee's first-round pick (third overall) in the 1977 First-Year Player Draft; signed by scout Dee Fondy...originally drafted by St. Louis in the 28th round of the 1974 First-Year Player Draft, but did not sign.
+PROFESSIONAL: Selected by Milwaukee in the first round pick (3rd overall) of the 1977 First-Year Player Draft; signed by scout Dee Fondy...originally drafted by St. Louis in the 28th round of the 1974 First-Year Player Draft, but did not sign.